1. What are they and what are they used for?

 2. Go to the Mailboxes section.

-3. Press the Create Mailbox button and give it a name.
+3. Press the Create mailbox button and assign it a name.

 To delete a mailbox: